 The Indians, who won a series against the Twins for the first time in four tries this year, have allowed only 13 runs over their last six games.
 Their ERA against AL Central teams is 2.70 this season, the best intra-division mark in MLB.
 The Indians also led the major leagues in July in runs, steals and batting average.

 The bullpen that has been their biggest concern?
 Over the past nine games, Indians relievers have a collective 1.08 ERA.
-Hand’s arrival in a trade with San Diego two weeks ago was a big boost.
-The Minnesota native has 26 saves in 31 opportunities in 2018, including his time with the Padres.
+Hand, the two-time All-Star and Minnesota native, had 24 saves in 29 opportunities with the Padres.